aaaahn/dialsim/cypress/README-testing.md

   Running:  spec.cy.js                                                                      (1 of 1)

-  Default Value Test
+  Default Values Test
-    ✓ solving with default input values should result in clearance value of 237.2 (925ms)
+    ✓ solving with default input values should result in avg clearance value of 237.2 and avg concentrate value of 53.06 (749ms)

+  Duration Test
+    ✓ solving with duration of 3 hours should result in time avg concentrate of 57.19 (892ms) ✓ solving with duration of 3.5 hours should result in time avg concentrate of 50.96 (886ms) ✓ solving with duration of 4 hours should result in time avg concentrate of 46.29 (845ms)

   Hematocrit Test
-    ✓ Hematocrit value of 30 should result in average clearance value of 235.1 (737ms)
+    ✓ Hematocrit value of 30 should result in average clearance value of 235.1 and time avg concentrate value of 53.48 (576ms)

   Additional UF Test
-    ✓ additional UF value of 23 should result in average clearance value of 240.0 (693ms)
+    ✓ additional UF value of 23 should result in average clearance value of 240.0 and time avg concentrate value of 52.63 (683ms)
+    ✓ additional UF value of 30 should result in average clearance value of 241.3 and time avg concentrate value of 52.43 (689ms)

   Fluid Gain Test
-    ✓ fluid gain of 2 should result in average clearance value of 247.7 (817ms)
+    ✓ fluid gain of 2 should result in average clearance value of 247.7 and time avg concentrate value of 51.43 (819ms) ✓ fluid gain of 3 should result in average clearance value of 253.0 and time avg concentrate value of 50.56 (758ms) ✓ fluid gain of 4 should result in average clearance value of 258.2 and time avg concentrate value of 49.64 (701ms)

+  Volume of Distribution Test
+    ✓ volume of distribution of 20 should result in time averaged concentrate value of 65.98 (693ms) ✓ volume of distribution of 30 should result in time averaged concentrate value of 55.76 (547ms) ✓ volume of distribution of 40 should result in time averaged concentrate value of 52.27 (590ms) ✓ volume of distribution of 50 should result in time averaged concentrate value of 50.42 (647ms)

   Debug Mode Test
-    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (559ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (518ms)
+    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (194ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (285ms)

-  6 passing (4s)
+  16 passing (11s)

   (Results)

   ┌────────────────────────────────────────────────────────────────────────────────────────────────┐
-  │ Tests:        6                                                                                │
+  │ Tests:        16                                                                               │
-  │ Passing:      6                                                                                │
+  │ Passing:      16                                                                               │
   │ Failing:      0                                                                                │
   │ Pending:      0                                                                                │
   │ Skipped:      0                                                                                │
   │ Screenshots:  0                                                                                │
   │ Video:        false                                                                            │
-  │ Duration:     4 seconds                                                                        │
+  │ Duration:     11 seconds                                                                       │
   │ Spec Ran:     spec.cy.js                                                                       │
   └────────────────────────────────────────────────────────────────────────────────────────────────┘